History of the Polish language: Declension of mixed nouns

 Collective forms such as bracia, księża are now understood to be the nominative plural of brat, ksiądz, but originally were nominative singular with a collective meaning: the original ending was *-ьja and contracted to -á: braciá, księżá; however already in the earliest epoch these forms can syntactically connect with adjectives, pronouns, and verbs in the plural due to their collective meaning: uźrzą bracia twoi i moi, naszy mili bracia, and based on this forms like bracia became the nominative plural, braci as the genitive plural (like gości), and also the accusative plural.
 These new associations were further supported by soft-stem nouns like gość lead to innovations in other cases: braciom, braćmi, braciach - this process probably took place in the Middle Polish era.
 Dialects not only keep old braciá, księżá (as the plural), but also created new muzykanciá, adwokaciá, swaciá.

-Neuter nouns ending in foreign -um from the earliest times don’t decline in the singular, and in the plural they decline like neuter nouns, except in the genitive plural, where -ów is used.
+Neuter nouns ending in foreign -um from the earliest times don't decline in the singular, and in the plural they decline like neuter nouns, except in the genitive plural, where -ów is used.

 Traces of the dual

-The Proto-Slavic dual forms in historic Polish show a slow but complete disappearance, and in the oldest texsts they aren’t necessarily used to mark dualness or parity, but rather were used instead of normal plural forms, and only objects naturally in pairs, that is certain body parts were expressed in the dual: oczyma twym uznamionasz, uciekła pod jego skrzydle (14th and 15th centuries), but conventional parity, i.e. frequent but not necessary, and incidental parity are accomponied by the numeral dwa or oba, and the loss of a dual meaning is demonstrated by examples such as trzema palcoma, trzema dnioma.
+The Proto-Slavic dual forms in historic Polish show a slow but complete disappearance, and in the oldest texsts they aren't necessarily used to mark dualness or parity, but rather were used instead of normal plural forms, and only objects naturally in pairs, that is certain body parts were expressed in the dual: oczyma twym uznamionasz, uciekła pod jego skrzydle (14th and 15th centuries), but conventional parity, i.e. frequent but not necessary, and incidental parity are accomponied by the numeral dwa or oba, and the loss of a dual meaning is demonstrated by examples such as trzema palcoma, trzema dnioma.
 The end of relative productivity of dual forms lands the second half of the 16th century, with more forms occurring the further back in time, and individual instances can be seen in the 17th century.
-Dual forms in Polish are generally inherited frmo Proto-Slavic forms with only some leveling and simplification.
+Dual forms in Polish are generally inherited from Proto-Slavic forms with only some leveling and simplification.

 In the nominative and accusative dual: